PmagPy/2023_MagIC_Tutorial/2_PmagGUI_intro/README.md

 1. The data from this study has been contributed to the MagIC database.
 Go here to download it https://earthref.org/MagIC/19680 or you can find it in the Fairchild2017 folder of this repository: https://github.com/Swanson-Hysell-Group/2023_Demag_GUI_tutorial/archive/master.zip

-2. Click on Unpack txt file downloaded from MagIC.
+2. Click on *Unpack txt file downloaded from MagIC*.

 <img src="images/Pmag_GUI_home.png" width="500"/>